Foreword Judy McDonald, (nee Foster)

 Paul and the “Amateur Hour”

 In 1958 the whole district tuned into the “The Australian Amateur Hour”, a very popular weekly radio program.
 It was travelling Australia and was on location in Geraldton to pick up on local talent.
-Tenindewa Farmer and great friend of Tom and Nell’s and shop patron in Mr. Paul Byron had been invited to participate with his most novel of musical instruments, “a piece of elastic stripped out of a golf ball”.
-Incredibly, Paul could hold this, Piece of elastic’ to his mouth, vigorously blow it and produce a tune similar to a mouth organ.
-To give the program context it was a prelude to the modern TV program of “Australia’s Got Talent” and was compared by a household celerity in Terry Dear.
+Tenindewa farmer and great friend of Tom and Nell and loyal shop patron, in Mr. Paul Byron had been invited to participate with the most novel of musical instruments, “a piece of elastic, stripped out of a golf ball”.
+Incredibly, Paul could hold this, ‘piece of elastic’ to his mouth, vigorously blow it and produce a tune similar to a mouth organ.
+To give this program modern context it was a prelude to the TV program of “Australia’s Got Talent” and was ‘compared’ by a household celebrity of the time in Mr. Terry Dear.

-Tom Foster was the secretary of the Mullewa Race Club which was attended by all and sundry along with the Geraldton, Northampton, Mingenew, Dongara and Yalgoo meets that would be attended, especially by Tom, in order to solicit nominations for the Mullewa event.
+Along with various district responsibilities, Tom was the secretary of the Mullewa Race Club.
+Like most race clubs in the Murchison and Geraldton areas the Mullewa club had only one event each year which was attended by all and sundry.
+Tom would also attend the Geraldton, Northampton, Mingenew, Dongara and Yalgoo meets in order to solicit nominations for the Mullewa event.